 3. La Costanera

 When I heard there was a Peruvian restaurant in town, I knew we had to go.
-Jason and I are always eager to try a new cuisine, and La Costanera came highly recommended by local residents.
+Jason and I are always eager to try new cuisine, and La Costanera came highly recommended by local residents.
+When I did more research, I found it’s one of the top-rated Half Moon Bay restaurants.

-Located in the harbor, La Costanera has 180-degree views of the water from two stories up.
+Located in the harbor, La Costanera has 180-degree ocean views from two stories up.
 Weather permitting, there’s also a large outdoor patio.
 It’s the perfect setting for enjoying one of many seafood dishes.

 We started with their ceviche sampler which included one made of red snapper, the next from ahi tuna, and the third with mixed seafood.
 All were tasty, but the tuna was our favorite.
 Be sure to order the yuca chips to accompany the ceviche.